Restaurants in Birmingham

 Telephone: (0)121 212 3383

 This Michelin Star restaurant is renowned for both its fresh ingredients and inventive menu.
-Set in a picturesque garden setting, the restaurant overlooks rolling lawns and resonates a warm café atmosphere, ideal for a summer lunch or heart-warming evening meal in the death of winter.
-Offering both set menus and ordering a la carte, guests will be impressed by the seasonal variety.
+Set in a picturesque garden setting, the restaurant overlooks rolling lawns and resonates a warm café atmosphere, ideal for a summer lunch or heart-warming evening meal in the depth of winter.
+Offering both set menus and a la carte, guests will be impressed by the seasonal variety.
 The summer menu boasts a tarte fine of Cornish mackerel, fennel salad, parmesan cheese, marinated tomato, black olives and basil.
-Any fish is a good idea for a mains, the Carpaccio of organic salmon, with chilli ginger dressing, spring onions and mustard cress taking the cake.
+Any fish is a good idea for mains, the Carpaccio of organic salmon, with chilli ginger dressing, spring onions and mustard cress taking the cake.
 Open daily for lunch and dinner.